mathsnow/mathsnow.github.io/Computer Architecture and Design/_posts/2022-04-03-Conditional-Execution-M3.md

-# Conditional Execution in ARM Cortex M3 processors

-## Thumb vs ARM instruction sets
+# Thumb vs ARM instruction sets

 As far as we are concerned, the thumb instruction set is a superset of the plain old ARM instruction set.
 However, since thumb2 came out, from a programmer's viewpoint, the differences between thumb2 and the ARM  set have almost ceased to be.
 And, so now the programmer can use almost all of the ARM instruction set in thumb.